NEWSMAKER-Audacious BlackRock challenge is Bluebell's David vs Goliath playbook

 A two-year campaign to force Belgian chemicals group Solvay SOLB.BR to stop discharging soda ash waste into the sea near a plant in Italy, during which Bluebell called for the CEO's ouster, attracted no major public support from other shareholders.

-In the end, Solvay said it would invest $15 million in an effort to cut back on the discharge, which Bivona described as a win.
+In the end, Solvay committed to cut the discharge to zero by 2050, with a 20% reduction by 2030 and a 40% reduction by 2040.
+It also said it would invest $15 million in an effort to cut back on the discharge, which Bivona described as a win.
 Environmental and public health advocates have questioned whether that move will address the problem.

 Historical Returns of Activist Hedge Funds Historical Returns of Activist Hedge Fundshttps://tmsnrt.rs/3VFKf1M